edwinst/nes64-controller-modification/README.md

    The other side looks like this.
 Note the location of the trace going from the switch to the "UP" button:
    ![](https://github.com/edwinst/nes64-controller-modification/blob/main/nes64-before-button-side.png?raw=true)

-1. mark the cutout on the PCB
+1. Mark the cutout for the new switch on the PCB.

    Mark the cutout you need to make for the switch on the PCB.
 The image below shows the dimensions I used for my type of switch.
 The tighter the switch fits the cutout, the easier it will be